wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/approaches-to-ctrl-sys-design.rst

 This is useful if CAD models are not perfectly accurate, or parts of the model are not easily predicted (ex: friction in a gearbox).

-:doc:`FRC's system identification tool </docs/software/pathplanning/system-identification/introduction>` supports some common FRC mechanisms, including drivetrains.
-It can be configured to load custom code onto a robot, exercise the mechanism and record data, and derive relevant constants to build a more accurate model of the system behavior.
+:doc:`WPILib's system identification tool </docs/software/pathplanning/system-identification/introduction>` supports some common FRC mechanisms, including drivetrain.
+It deploys its own code to the robot to exercise the mechanism, record data, and derive relevant constants.
+These constants can be used to build a more accurate model of the system behavior.

-Combining Feedback and FeedForward
+Combining Feedback and Feedforward
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Even with lots of experiments and study, it is not possible to know every force that will be exerted on a robot's mechanism with great detail.
 For example, in a flywheel shooter, the timing and exact forces associated with a ball being put through the mechanism are not easy to define accurately.
 For another example, consider the fact that gearboxes can be greased to reduce friction, but throw off grease over time and get more friction.
 This is a complex process to model well.